nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateUnixTimestamp

-Randomly generates a Unix timestamp.
+Randomly generates a Unix timestamp that is in the past.

 **Parameters**